BenieKasemire/Database-Creation-Deletion-OEM-Kasemire-Asiimwe-Benie-27530/README.md

 ## Overview

-This assignment focuses on performing essential database administration tasks in Oracle, including creating and deleting Pluggable Databases (PDBs) and configuring Oracle Enterprise Manager (OEM).
-The tasks demonstrate knowledge of database setup, management, and monitoring through OEM.
+This assignment centers on carrying out key database administration operations in Oracle, such as creating and removing Pluggable Databases (PDBs) and setting up Oracle Enterprise Manager (OEM).
+It showcases the ability to configure, manage, and monitor databases using OEM tools.

 ---